 Transthoracic Echocardiogram -TTE

-An echocardiogram can be used to evaluate all four chambers of the heart.
-It can determine strength of the heart, the condition of the heart valves, the lining of the heart (the endocardium), and the aorta.
+This is the most common type of echocardiogram, which uses ultrasound to look at the size and function of the heart, taking still or moving images of the internal parts of the heart.
+It is used for a non-invasive assessment of the overall health of the heart.
+An echocardiogram is used to evaluate all four chambers of the heart, the strength of the heart, the degree of contraction, the condition of the heart valves, the lining of the heart (the endocardium), and the aorta.
 It can be used to detect any weaknesses or abnormalities of structure or function of your heart.

 “Bubble contrast TTE” involves the injection of agitated saline into a vein, followed by an echocardiographic study.
 The bubbles are initially detected in the right atrium and right ventricle.
 If bubbles appear in the left heart, this may indicate a shunt – a movement of blood from the right side of the heart straight through to the left side , such as a patent foramen ovale, atrial septal defect, ventricular septal defect or arteriovenous malformations in the lungs.